Home Depot robbery suspects appear in court

 The judge scheduled an evidentiary hearing through Google Meet on Sept.
 23 to determine whether Gonzalez violated conditions of his release.

-In addition to the charges he continues to face from a few years ago, Wahlquist said Gonzalez is facing three to 17 and a half years in prison and a $26,000 fine for charges relating to Monday's alleged robbery and vehicle pursuits.
+In addition to the charges he continues to face from a few years ago, Wahlquist said Gonzalez is facing three to 17 1/2 years in prison and a $26,000 fine for charges relating to Monday's alleged robbery and vehicle pursuits.

 Wahlquist said his office plans to file five charges against Gonzalez in District Court.
 These include armed robbery; conspiracy to commit felony shoplifting; aggravated fleeing a law enforcement officer; receiving or transferring a stolen motor vehicle; and a misdemeanor charge of resisting, evading or obstructing an officer.